About Sternzeit Design

 Why do we do this?

 On the outskirts of Berlin, I found an old barn where I stored my stuff and thought about what to do next.
-From then on, I wanted to focus solely on bringing my own ideas to life and selling them online to avoid those rent-gouging landlords.
+From then on, I wanted to focus solely on bringing my own ideas to life and selling them online to avoid those rent sharks.
 It went better than expected.
 Soon the barn became too small, and we moved to a larger warehouse.
 From now on, “I” becomes “we,” because from here on out, we can talk about a team.